 Folkestone fishing tradition means the Folkestone Trawler Race.
 In times gone by, there would be a whole fleet of trawlers, joined by those from around the coast to race in the Channel.
 The Trawler Race has been re-galvanised and there’s a fun-packed weekend!
-Join in with the fish pie competition to be judged by 1st class chefs, and a home-made raft race too.
+Join in with the fish pie competition to be judged by Mark Sargeant and other first-class chefs, and a home-made raft race too.
 Organiser Cath Mison talks to Folkelife about your essential kit for the weekend.

 “The idea is to support our fishing industry, and encourage everyone to buy fresh fish.
 You can’t get fresher fish than what we’ve got down here.
 I don’t want to bash the supermarkets but, well, Folkestone has 12 hours inshore fishing thanks to the tides; the supermarkets can’t get it as fresh as that, they’re not as fresh as Folkestone’s fish!”

 The Trawler Race has certain rules.
 One of which is a flour fight before and after the race.
 You’ll see the boats in the inner harbour, all decked out in flags and bunting.
 The horns sound and all merry hell breaks lose with coloured flour bombs fired from one deck to another as if the pirates have just moved in.
 As the boats leave the harbour, they go out for the race, but on their return there’s more flour to be bandied about.